 of Conflict Management, Peacebuilding & Development.
 This ongoing project involves

-several components at various stage, some of which has been published with other aspects
+several components at various stages, some of which has been published with other

 - Evaluation of Welcoming America's Atlanta One Region Initiative (2018-2021), funded in part through an Atlanta Global Research and Education Collaborative (AGREC) 2020-2021 grant.

 - Exploring the response of welcoming cities/communities to the Coronavirus/COVID-19 pandemic.

 - Examining the various themes of city-/place-branding within networks of welcoming cities/communities, funded in part by a KSU Radow College of Humanities and Social Sciences (RCHSS) 2017 Faculty Summer Research Grant.